CAPSTONE-COOKIT-QA11/WEB/README.md

 ### A. Project Description
     > Project Goal:
-      The goal of this project is to create a comprehensive set of manual and automated tests for the COOKIT API.
-These tests will help to ensure that the API is working as expected.
+      The goal of this project is to create a comprehensive set of manual and automated tests for the COOKIT WEB.
+These tests will help to ensure that the WEB is working as expected.

     > Scope:
-      The scope of this project includes a number of endpoints and resources exposed by the COOKIT API.
-This includes the following: Projects, Sections, Tasks, Comments, Labels.
+      The scope of this project includes a number of endpoints and resources exposed by the COOKIT WEB.
+This includes the following: .

     > Test Planning:
       a.
-Analyze the API documentation for https://app.swaggerhub.com/apis/STARCON10_1/ALTA-Cookit-BE/1.0 to understand its    endpoints, parameters, and expected responses.
+Analyze the WEB documentation for https://app.swaggerhub.com/apis/STARCON10_1/ALTA-Cookit-BE/1.0 to understand its endpoints, parameters, and expected responses.
       b.
 Identify the key features and functionalities to be tested.
       c.
-Define test objectives, test scenarios, and test cases based on the API requirements.
+Define test objectives, test scenarios, and test cases based on the WEB requirements.

     > Testing Phase:
       a.
 Manual testing
          Manual testing will be completed in the first phase.
-This will involve manually sending requests to the API and verifying the responses.
+This will involve manually sending requests to the WEB and verifying the responses.

       b.
 Automation testing
          Automated testing will be completed in the second phase.
-This will involve to create automated tests that can be run against the API.
+This will involve to create automated tests that can be run against the WEB.

     > Documentation and Reporting:
       a.
 Document the test cases, test results, and any issues discovered during testing.